storageos/storageos.github.io/_docs/explore/demo.md

 # Persistent Storage Demonstration

 In this exercise we will demonstrate how StorageOS can provide persistent storage to Docker containers.
-The YouTube video below plays through the steps we will run through in this section that follows below.
+The following YouTube video plays through the steps that we will run through in the section that follows below.

 <iframe width="760" height="570"
     src="https://www.youtube.com/embed/jrWRoILSyjQ?version=3&vq=hd720" frameborder="0" allowfullscreen>